 - Traffic from Azure Control Plane is allowed.
 For more information, see Allow access to a few source IPs.

 On the subnets that have Azure Container Registry agents, NSGs allow only necessary outbound traffic.
-For instance, traffic is allowed to Azure Key Vault, Azure Active Directory, Azure Monitor, and other services that the container registry needs to talk to.
+For instance, traffic is allowed to Azure Key Vault, Microsoft Entra ID, Azure Monitor, and other services that the container registry needs to talk to.

 The subnet with the jump box is intended for management operations.
 The NSG rule only allows SSH access from Azure Bastion in the hub, and limited outbound connections.
 Jump boxes do not have universal internet access, and are controlled at both the subnet NSG and Azure Firewall.

 As your workloads, system security agents, and other components are deployed, add more NSG rules that help define the type of traffic that should be allowed.
 Traffic shouldn't traverse those subnet boundaries.
 Because each node pool lives in its own subnet, observe the traffic patterns, and then apply more specific rules.

 This architecture attempts to implement the "zero trust" principles of Microsoft as much as possible.

 Examples of Zero Trust networks as a concept are demonstrated in the implementation in